harshitpruthi/Beer-List/README.md

 # Beer-List
-List of all the beers using http://starlord.hackerearth.com/beercraft api
+React Project using MUI Datatable to list all the beers using http://starlord.hackerearth.com/beercraft api